joepalmo/scattermap/README.md

 # scattermap
 Bubble chart animation designed using Plotly and Mapbox.
+Designed to be used with time-series pollution data from QuantAQ.